Trade directory · Bethlehem metro · Pennsylvania

 Inspection Schedule

 Rough-in inspection before covering work, final inspection upon completion.
-Additional inspections required for panel upgrades and service changes.
-Schedule 24-48 hours in advance through city building department.
+Schedule 48 hours in advance with city inspector.
+Additional inspections required for service upgrades and commercial work.

 §4